Sleeping in Airports

 Buses and Shuttles

-Porto airport is well connect to the bus system.
-Whether you need a local bus to the city center, a connection to the central bus or train station or a long distance coach, there is probably a bus for you.
-Of particular interest is the 100 Rumos Porto Airport Shuttle which is a low-cost door-to-door shuttle service that runs between the airport and the city center.
-At the time of this update, fares start at €12 per person for a one-way trip.
-For fares, routes and schedules for the buses/coach buses visit the Porto Airport website here and for shuttle bus information visit the 100 Rumos website here.
+Porto airport is well connected to the bus system.
+STCP and Resende offer buses from the airport to various areas of the city.
+There are also many shuttle companies, including 100 Rumos Porto Airport Shuttle, a low-cost door-to-door service between the airport and the city center.
+At the time of this update, fares start at €6 per person for a one-way trip.
+For fares, routes and schedules for the buses/coach buses, visit the Porto Airport website here, and for shuttle bus information, visit the 100 Rumos website here.

 Car Rentals